 The experienced attorneys at Burns, Bryant, Cox, Rockefeller & Durkin, P.A. are here to help resolve the issues that are holding back the dissolving of your marriage so you can recover and move on with your life.
 If you are unable to agree on a decision, the court will be asked to step in and make decisions during the divorce litigation.
 Each side will then be able to present their case for their wishes, and the court will rely on rules and guidelines set forth by New Hampshire's divorce laws to determine the best course of action.
 For instance, parenting rights and responsibilities are initially decided by considering the best interests of the child, while property decisions are made based on equitable distribution rules.

-A New Hampshire divorce attorney at our firm can assist you in divorce litigations.
+A Portland divorce attorney at our firm can assist you in divorce litigations.
 We can explain your legal rights, and how we can advocate for you.
 To learn more, contact us for a free consultation.